Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 You can also keep the File Browser open, as with any other editor type.
 In this case the button to load a file is removed.

-The main purpose of this is to be able to drag media files.
+The main purpose of this is to be able to drag media files:

 - Images into the :ref:`editors-sequencer-index` (to set background or apply as material textures).
 - Media files into the :ref:`editors-sequencer-index`.